Jack Layton: Early life and career

-Toronto City Council
+Municipal politics

-At York and Ryerson, Layton developed close links with a number of Toronto figures including John Sewell and David Crombie.
-He was first elected to Toronto City Council in 1982, in a surprise upset against incumbent Gordon Chong.
-He quickly became one of the most outspoken members of council, and a leader of the left wing.
+While at York and Ryerson, Layton developed close ties with a number of Toronto political figures including John Sewell and David Crombie.
+He was first elected to Toronto City Council during the 1982 municipal election, in a surprise upset against incumbent Gordon Chong as an underdog.
+Layton quickly became one of the council's most outspoken members and a leading figure on the left.
 He was one of the most vocal opponents of the massive SkyDome project, and an early advocate for rights for AIDS patients.
-In 1984, he was fined for trespassing when he handed out leaflets at the Toronto Eaton Centre during a strike by Eaton's staff, but the charge was later thrown out on freedom of speech grounds.
-Layton was also one of the few opponents to Toronto's bid for the 1996 Summer Olympics.
-In 1985, he moved to the Metropolitan Toronto Council, in the first direct elections for members of that body.
-In the 1988 municipal elections, Layton traded places with city council ally Dale Martin, with Martin going to Metro and Layton returning to Toronto City Council.
-Layton was easily elected in a contest with former high school teacher Lois MacMillan-Walker.
+In 1984, Layton was fined for trespassing after distributing leaflets at the Toronto Eaton Centre during a strike by Eaton's employees, but the charge was later dismissed on free speech grounds.
+He was also one of the few opponents of Toronto's bid to host the 1996 Summer Olympics.
+In 1985, Layton moved to the Metropolitan Toronto Council, in the first direct elections for members of that body.
+During the 1988 municipal elections, Layton swapped roles with his ally Dale Martin, with Martin moving to Metro and Layton returning to Toronto City Council.
+Layton won comfortably against former high school teacher Lois MacMillan-Walker.
 The election was a major victory for Layton as the reformist coalition of which he was the de facto head gained control of city council, the first time in city history a coalition of New Democrats and independents controlled council.

 On July 9, 1988, he married Hong Kong-born Toronto District School Board trustee Olivia Chow in a ceremony on Algonquin Island.
 Their whitewater rafting honeymoon plans had to be abandoned, however, when days before the wedding Layton collided with a newspaper box while bicycling.
 Chow later joined Layton on the Toronto City Council.
 She has been a candidate for the federal New Democrats five times, first winning her seat the third time in a close race against Tony Ianno in the 2006 Canadian election, and re-elected in 2008 and 2011.
 Chow resigned from federal politics in 2014 to run for mayor of Toronto; she placed third.
+Chow would later be elected mayor in the 2023 mayoral by-election.